vladyg/brother_ql_web/README.md

 I share the idea for anyone that has the same label printer's family (Brother QL) and wants to redo the same, so here it is.

+** *Notes: **
+Added functionality:
+*- Originally the text can be aligned at left, right or at center, but the whole text segment is printed centered to the label.
+It was added possability to align the text segment at left, right or at center.
+Coresponding when the label is rotatated the adirections are top, bottom and middle.*
+Bugfixing:
+*- When the page is loaded for the first time, both checkboxes of label orientation are unchecked.*
+Configuration notes:
-(*Note: It is important the exact printer model to be filled in the config file, because not all of the functionalities are present in the different models)
+*- It is important the exact printer model to be filled in the config file, because not all of the functionalities are present in the different models.*

 ##### -- The notes of the original project are bellow --
 #